 You can find the list of ALL my recommended kids books for Advent and Christmas over on Amazon (click here to find a new favorite)!

 3) Talk About the History of Advent and Make an Advent Wreath

 To truly understand the “why” behind celebrating Advent (and why it goes beyond December), take a few minutes to read about the history of Advent with your family!

-Dayspring has some beautiful Advent wreaths that you can choose for a family heirloom!
+- Dayspring has some beautiful Advent wreaths (this is the one we have) that you can choose for a family heirloom!